 - How Full-Time, Working Adults Can Succeed in Online Learning

 - How Chef Instructors Evaluate Student Dishes Online

 - A Day in the Life of an Online Culinary Student

-5Our Boulder, CO campus is the only accredited institution in the United States to offer fully online diploma and degree programs with hands-on industry externships.
-We are accredited by ACCET – A Partnership for Quality®.
+5Our Boulder, CO campus is the only accredited institution in the United States to offer both fully online diploma and degree programs with culinary classes and hands-on industry externships.
+We are accredited by ACCET – A Partnership for Quality®?.
 ACCET is listed by the U.S. Department of Education as a nationally recognized accrediting agency.